 PAYMENTS TO CANAL COMPANIES AND SWUA

 a.
-If, pursuant to this Third-Party Contract, the SVP Shareholder proposes to transfer Project Water out of the Canal Company, the SVP Shareholder agrees to pay directly to such Canal Company the SVP Shareholder’s proportionate share of costs and expenses incurred by the Canal Company to operate, maintain, repair and replace Canal Company facilities used by remaining SVP Shareholders (OMR&R) as if the SVP Shareholder’s Project Water were still being delivered by Canal Company, as reasonably calculated by the Canal Company, for so long as Canal Company facilities continue to be used to provide Project Water to any SVP Shareholders.
-In addition, if the SVP Shareholder proposed to transfer water to a new Canal Company, the SVP Shareholder agrees to pay OMR&R payments to the new Canal Company.
-Reasonable OM&R assessments will be determined by the Company board of directors.
-The SVP Shareholder acknowledges that water used for non-Irrigation purposes may be subject to different OM&R rates compared to water used for Irrigation.
+If, pursuant to this Third-Party Contract, the SVP Water User proposes to transfer Project Water out of the Canal Company, the SVP Water User agrees to pay directly to such Canal Company the SVP Water User’s proportionate share of costs and expenses incurred by the Canal Company to operate, maintain, repair and replace (OMR&R) Canal Company facilities used by remaining SVP Water Users as if the SVP Water User’s Project Water were still being delivered by Canal Company, as reasonably calculated by the Canal Company, for so long as Canal Company facilities continue to be used to provide Project Water to any SVP Water Users.
+In addition, if the SVP Water User proposed to transfer water to the Receiving Canal Company, the SVP Water User agrees to pay OMR&R payments to the Receiving Canal Company.
+Reasonable OMR&R assessments will be determined by the Company board of directors.
+The SVP Water User acknowledges that water used for non-Irrigation purposes may be subject to different OMR&R rates compared to water used for Irrigation.

-The SVP Shareholder will pay 100 percent of all reasonable incremental costs incurred by SWUA and the Company to administer this Contract.
+The SVP Water User will pay 100 percent of all reasonable incremental costs incurred by SWUA and the Company to administer this Contract.

 OTHER CONTRACTS

 All other contracts that rely on the change in use authorized in this Third-Party Contract and the 1920 Act Contract must include and incorporate the terms and conditions of the 1920 Act Contract.
-If the SVP Shareholder proposes to further transfer Project Water covered by this Third-Party Contract, the SVP Shareholder must notify the affected canal companies and SWUA of all such proposed transfers, terminate this Contract, and enter into a new Third-Party Contract prior to effecting such transfer.
+If the SVP Water User proposes to further transfer Project Water covered by this Third-Party Contract, the SVP Water User must notify the affected canal companies and SWUA of all such proposed transfers, terminate this Contract, and enter into a new Third-Party Contract prior to effecting such transfer.

 9. THIRD-PARTY REPRESENTATION

-The SVP Shareholder represents that the SWUA shares identified in Section 1 above are in good standing.
-The SVP Shareholder further represents that it is current on all of its payment obligations to the Canal Company.
+The SVP Water User represents that the SWUA shares identified in Section 1 above are in good standing.
+The SVP Water User further represents that it is current on all of its payment obligations to the Canal Company.

 RECLAMATION AND SWUA NOT LIABLE